-We carefully consider local water supply when we plan the water requirements for developing, operating, expanding and rehabilitating our mines, and in our exploration and pre-development work.
+We carefully consider local water supply and water stress levels when we plan the water requirements for developing, operating, expanding and rehabilitating our mines, and in our exploration and pre-development work.
 Water sources for our operations include surface water, ground water and water extracted from the mining process and wet tailings.

 Since the climate conditions are different at each of our mines, water issues and management vary.

 We constantly aim to maximize recirculation and minimize fresh water use, and we are actively engaged with local communities in Mexico regarding water availability and efficient use.